Ivan Ilyin: World War I and the Russian Revolution

 In February 1918 Ilyin gave a public lecture on patriotism: the lack among the Russian people of a mature legal consciousness.
 In March the Treaty of Brest-Litovsk was signed.
 In April Ilyin was arrested and accused of financially supporting a voluntary army in Moscow and having visited Andrey Avinoff, supporting the Imperial Army.
 The case was initiated by Felix Dzerzhinsky.
 The money he had received, Ilyin said, was destined for publishing: "The Philosophy of Hegel as a Doctrine of the Concreteness of God and Humanity".
-He was in the Butyrka prison dungeons for about a week but got serious problems with his health; Ilyin seems to have suffered from bronchitis and needed regular treatment.
+He was in the Butyrka prison dungeons for about a week but developed serious health problems; Ilyin seems to have developed bronchitis that needed treatment.
 He was released for lack of evidence and allowed to give lectures and defend his thesis.
-For three weeks Ilyin was laying in bed; Novgorodtsev's apartment was searched on the eve of the defence.
-On 19 May, Ilyin received two degrees at once.
-However, the publisher Lehman-Abrikosov made a broad gesture and offered to publish the two-volume book for free – so Ilyin returned the money to the sponsor Bary & Co.
-This two-volume dissertation (a provocative interpretation of Hegel) published in the revolutionary chaos of 1918, is considered one of the best commentaries on Hegel's philosophy, not only by Vladimir Lenin.
-He was an opponent of the Russian spelling reform of 1918 and stuck to the old fashioned spelling.
+For three weeks Ilyin was bedridden; Novgorodtsev's apartment was searched on the eve of the defence.

+On 19 May, Ilyin received two degrees.
+However, the publisher Lehman-Abrikosov made a generous gesture and offered to publish the two-volume book for free – so Ilyin returned the money to the sponsor Bary & Co.
+This two-volume dissertation (a provocative interpretation of Hegel) published in the revolutionary chaos of 1918, is considered one of the best commentaries on Hegel's philosophy, also by Vladimir Lenin.
+Even in the preface, Ilyin notes that Hegel is primarily an intuitionist (and not a logician or, even more so, a rationalist), and in the future, all of Ilyin's thought is based on this idea.

+He was an opponent of the Russian spelling reform of 1918 and continued to use pre-reform spelling.